 And the longer your list of “was it because of this?” ends up being, the more bizarre the questions/reasons often become.

-Sometimes we really want a simple explanation for the bad crap that happens to us and cancer is some bad-ass crap.
+Sometimes, we want a simple explanation for the bad crap that happens to us and cancer is some bad-ass crap.
 It’s human nature to want to know, why me?
 Why did this happen?

 The trouble is, of course, many times there are no answers, much less simple ones.